Do your employees have the kind of workplace that enables them to be purposeful, agile, and resilient in the best and worst of times?

 Positive for Employers

 Measures a wide range of workplace factors in 15 minutes.
 Need a question?
 It’s there.
-It also taps engagement, satisfaction, commitment, well-being, and retention to get the full diagnostic picture of what’s driving these key outcomes.
+It also taps engagement, satisfaction, commitment, well-being, and retention to get the full diagnostic picture of what’s driving them.

-Measures only evidence-based drivers of employee outcomes.
+Measures only evidence-based drivers.
 No fads, hearsay, nor folk wisdom.
 Designed against scientific measurement principles for precision and accuracy, so your results are real, not statistical blips or artefacts.
-Tested in peer-reviewed, academic publications and national samples.
+Tested in peer-reviewed, scientific studies and national samples.

 Positive for Employees

-Research points to a handful of psychological needs that most people strive to meet.
-When these needs are met through work, human capital is fully unlocked, leading to higher commitment, performance, engagement, and retention.
+Research points to a handful of fundamental needs that most people strive to meet.
+When these needs are met through people’s work, the results are higher commitment, performance, engagement, and retention.
 The PWI measures the kinds of work that meet these needs.

 When people of all ages are asked what they want most in their lives, meaning turns up again and again.
-The need for meaningful work is growing in society.
-Research also shows it to be one of the strongest drivers of engagement and other employee outcomes.
+There is a growing need for meaningful work, including the need for a strong organizational purpose.
+Research shows it to be one of the strongest drivers of engagement and other employee outcomes.
 The PWI measures work that brings about what really matters to people.